 I used the pumpkin as the main piece on my table and basically shopped in my house with all of my favorites, including some fresh mint that I love to grow and keep in my kitchen all the time!
 For me it adds a really fresh feel to the fall decor that gives me that pop.

 And now, the moment you have all been waiting for!
 A Halloween Bundt cake treat!! ??
-To be frank, I have never made a bundt cake in my life.
+To be frank, I had never made a bundt cake in my life.
 I am usually afraid of backing because I am more of a savory kind of gal, but my husband (who is a saint) assisted and we had a great time making this.
 The recipe is here online, courtesy of King Arthur Flour who I am mildly obsessed with.
 Reason why I love this cake in addition to it being tasty AF?
 The cake is both whole grain and includes no dairy ingredients!
 So, basically, it is like diet bundt, right?
 Happy Halloween, friends!